glouppe/info8006-introduction-to-ai/lecture10.md

 p(x\_1,...,x\_n) &= \prod\_{k=1}^n p(x\_k | x\_1, ..., x\_{k-1}).
 \end{aligned}
 $$
-If $h\_{k-1}$ is a sufficient statistic of the previous observations in the sequence, then we can express
+If $h\_{k-1}$ is a lossless statistic of the previous observations in the sequence, then we can express
 $$p(x\_k | x\_1, ..., x\_{k-1}) = g\_\theta(x\_k | h\_{k-1}).$$
 ]
 .kol-1-4.center[